 10 Netlabels To Follow

+[Ed.
+Note: It appears this label is now offline.
+Link above will take you to their archive on Internet Archive.]
 This is a recent discovery for me.
 They have been around for about eight years at this point, with over fifty releases.
 While not working on high release volume they are very focused on quality.
 Each of the releases I’ve downloaded have been extremely good (including several that have not been reviewed on this site).
 Archaic Horizon focuses on electronic music: ambient, glitch, chillout.

 If you aren’t already familiar with Ektoplazm, and you are into EDM, you need to be familiar with this site.
 This site has been running a year longer than Archaic Horizon, and has grown from a single netlabel into a collective of netlabels specializing in all times of EDM: full-on, darkpsy, progressive, downtempo, goa, twilight, forest, morning, techno, house, glitch, and many more.
 Basically, if you can name it, they probably have something in their catalog.

 I’m not certain exactly how long BFW Recordings has been around, however their first release was on 25/04/08.
 That would make them about the same age as Archaic Horizon.
 However, in that approximately the same period, BFW has over 230 releases, quite a few compilations, and has run numerous competitions.
 They specialize in “ambient shoegaze indie experimental electronica”.